Reinforcement Learning of CPG-regulated Locomotion Controller for a Soft Snake Robot: Theory

 \subsection{Proof of Proposition 1}

-\begin{proof} As seen in eq.~\eqref{eq:odematsuoka}, when $u_i^e$ and $u_i^f$ of the $i-$th oscillator satisfy constant constraints in Problem 1, the tonic inputs become time-invariant, such that $\frac{d}{dt} u_i(t) = 0$.
-If the oscillation is harmonic ($K(r_x) = K_n$), then eq.~\eqref{eq:odematsuoka} can be rewritten as
+\begin{IEEEproof} As seen in \eqref{eq:odematsuoka}, when $u_i^e$ and $u_i^f$ of the $i-$th oscillator satisfy constant constraints in Problem 1, the tonic inputs become time-invariant, such that $\frac{d}{dt} u_i(t) = 0$.
+If the oscillation is harmonic ($K(r_x) = K_n$), then \eqref{eq:odematsuoka} can be rewritten as

 Then the above equation can be interpreted as a non-homogeneous spring-damper system with a constant load.
 By setting